-- As many K2 veterans do not have access to health care, they are suffering and dying without the advantage of VA health care.
-Congress should enact legislation to grant K2 veterans eligibility to VA health care by expanding the definition of toxic exposures in 38 U.S.C.
-Section 1710. - VA and Congress need to expedite all studies concerning K2 veterans' exposures and the negative long-term health impacts.
-In many instances, these men and women cannot wait due to the significant increase of cancers.

-• Congress by statute, or VA by regulation, needs to recognize the toxic exposures at K2 and concede exposure to all of the identified toxins.
+- While the PACT Act includes K2 veterans in the burn pit presumptive diseases, the VA has still not recognized the other toxic exposures and potential diseases unique to K2.
+Congress should enact legislation to grant K2 veterans eligibility to VA health care by expanding the definition of toxic exposures in title 38, United States Code, Section 1710. - Congress by statute or the VA by regulation needs to recognize the toxic exposures at K2 and concede exposure to all of the identified toxins.
 This would remove barriers for direct service connection and allow K2 veterans to establish benefits without waiting for the VA and the scientific community to establish potential presumptive diseases.